-IBJI recently chatted with Dr. T Andrew Ehmke ( link to: doctor’s page on IBJI.com ), board-certified orthopaedic surgeon with fellowship training in joint replacement.
-He informs us of when you should start considering hip replacement surgery and discusses what makes you a good candidate.
+IBJI recently chatted with Dr. T. Andrew Ehmke, a board-certified orthopedic surgeon with fellowship training in joint replacement.
+He informs us when you should start considering surgical options and discusses what makes you a good candidate for hip replacement surgery.
 His responses—below—have been edited and condensed for space.

 Arthritis of the Hip

 “Having a joint replacement done for any reason besides a painful joint will not help you and will probably make you feel worse.
-I will go over X-rays or MRI scans with my patients to show them where their arthritis is and how severe it is.”
+I will go over X-rays and MRI scans with my patients to show them where their arthritis is and how severe it is.”

-“It is also important to consider what type of symptoms the patient is having.
-Arthritis is an interesting disease, in that some people have it on their X-ray, but don’t experience symptoms from it.
-This is where getting the history of your pain, i.e. ‘Where does it hurt?
-What makes it worse or better?’ and examining you is extremely important.”
+It is also essential to consider what type of symptoms the patient has.
+According to Dr. Ehmke, “Arthritis is an interesting disease, in that some people have it on their X-ray, but don’t experience symptoms from it.
+This is where examining your pain history (e.g., where does it hurt? what makes it worse or better?) is extremely important.”

 Review Treatment History